mountkelvin/houmio-docs/migration.md

 Open `https://houmi.herokuapp.com/api/importSite/yourexistingsitekey`

-The response should contain the URL to your Houm.io 2.0 site.
+The response contains the URL to your Houm.io 2.0 site.
 Take good care of it.

 # Reconfigure